- Campus Life

 Mid-May: Awards distributed

 In order to be eligible for Career Center funding, prospective applicants must attend one information session offered.
-Please see the Career Center calendar or see below.
+Please see the Career Center Event Calendar or see below.

-You may view the virtual session in lieu of participating in one in-person session but must follow the instructions provided at the end of the presentation in order to verify that you have watched the entire video.
+You may view the virtual information session in lieu of participating in an in-person session but you must follow the instructions provided at the end of the presentation in order to verify that you have watched the entire video.

 In-person Information Sessions for Spring 2015: